uBlock-user/ModHeader/README.md

 # ModHeader
-Add and modify HTTP request headers and response headers on the fly.
-All credits to the creator - Hao Nguyen
+Add and modify HTTP request and response headers on the fly.
+All credits to the creator - Hao Nguyen.

 Last ad-free version(v2.2.3) for Chromium/Chrome, due to the author succumbing to his greed to monetise this extension.